 I had never helped a client with Google Ads – I had only run ads for the company I worked for.
 Sure I had experience, but NOT with managing clients, helping people outside my day job, etc.

 Hell, I’d barely made $100 total from my blog at the time (oh hey, Adsense) – so I wasn’t experienced in how to invoice or any process parts of how to do this.

 - A good invoicing template?
 I didn’t even know awesome software existed to help with this.

 Those and about 900 other questions were running through my mind.

 But I went on and had the call with the person -it actually went pretty well.
 I charged well below what I do now and thought it was a lot at the time.

 But I WAS SO NERVOUS, and almost backed out many times.

 I went ahead and googled “proposal templates”, found a bunch of crappy ones, and thankfully remembered that some online course I was part of had a template.

-I used that template, changed the services, my name, changed the prices (about 100 times) and sent it out.
+I used that template, changed the services, my name, changed my pricing strategy (about 100 times), and sent it out.